ddnet/ddnet/README.md

 - when friend joines ping you or make name be in a color

 Maybe:
 - show in scoreboard when someones in a menu
 - show when someones looking at the scoreboard

+BIG Maybe:
+- Sex list.